Victor Gao: Other

-Gao opposes Scottish Independence and criticized the UK for allowing the 2014 Scottish independence referendum to happen at all.
+Gao opposes Scottish Independence and criticised the UK for allowing the 2014 Scottish independence referendum to happen at all.

 In June 2021, Gao said that "The G7 and NATO have been distorted into anti-China platforms."

 Gao believes that the enlargement of NATO and potential missile defense system emplacements were the cause of the Russian invasion of Ukraine.
 According to the South China Morning Post, "He said the same scenario could occur between England and Scotland, if a country like Russia wanted to deploy nuclear weapons on Scottish territory."
 He has claimed that Ukraine joining NATO would "trigger armageddon."
 In February 2023, Time magazine reported that Gao had believed that the Russian invasion of Ukraine would likely end in an armistice, with Ukraine not being able to win back all of its territories, and that both sides would be "shelving the disputes for future generations to resolve".

 In May 2025, following the 2025 India–Pakistan conflict and India's suspension of the Indus Waters Treaty, Gao has commented on the importance of upholding international river treaties such as the Indus Waters Treaty.
 He warned against using water as a geopolitical weapon and encouraged cooperation between China, India, and Pakistan over the Brahmaputra and Indus rivers.

 In June 2025, Gao suggested that China's border with India should be drawn at the Ganga (Ganges) River, to rebut the so-called McMahon Line that was drawn without any basis.
 This comment, quickly dubbed the "Victor Gao Line", implied that all territory north of the river, including Delhi and the Indo-Gangetic plains, could be claimed by China.
 The statement sparked widespread reactions online and in diplomatic circles.